Guinea–Soviet Union relations: Soviet military assistance

 From 1959 onwards, Guinea received military aid from the Soviet Union and its satellite states.
 Soon after the opening of the Soviet Embassy in Conakry, Guinea received free arms from Czechoslovakia, along with a group of advisers.
 The supplies included 6,000 rifles, 6,000 hand grenades, 1,000 automatic handguns, about 500 bazookas, 20 heavy machine guns, 6 mortars, 6 small cannons, as well as 10 large tents, 10 sidecars, 5 field kitchens, and 2 armored Škodas, all supplied to a Guinean army of 3500 soldiers.
-According to French intelligence, “the value of only the first batch [of Czechoslovakian weapons] exceeds Guinea’s entire military budget.”
+According to French intelligence, "the value of only the first batch [of Czechoslovak weapons] exceeds Guinea's entire military budget."
 The Guinean Army increased further during the Portuguese invasion of Conakry.
 Reports indicate that additional tanks, armored personnel carriers, and artillery were provided by the Soviets and the Communist Bloc.

 Military assistance continued following the establishment of diplomatic ties between the Soviet Union and Guinea.
 According to a study, "Between 1955 and 1970 the Soviet Union had been Guinea's sole supplier of combat aircraft, training aircraft, helicopters, tanks, and armoured personnel carriers (APC), and had supplied over sixty percent of Guinea's transport aircraft."

 Between 1955 and 1978, a total of 1290 Guinean military personnel were trained in communist countries, and a total of 330 communist military technicians were present in Guinea in 1978.
 Along with material aid, the Soviets also extended help in building schools and providing scholarships for Guineans to get technical training in the USSR.

 The Soviet-Guinea relationship was briefly diminished following the expulsion of the Soviet Ambassador, Daniel Solod from Guinea in December 1961.
 The tension was a result of several factors, the primary being the “Teacher’s Plot,” an attempt to overthrow president Touré.
 Soon after, Moscow appointed its First Deputy Premier, Anastas Mikoyan to Guinea in January 1962.
 This time, along with weapons, the Soviets announced a new Soviet loan of US$10 million to subsidize military costs.